chucumber/mctoolkit/_posts/0001-01-01-youth-workers.markdown

 Trine, what do you believe is specific about the Norwegian condition for young people today?
 A lot of the artists that visited us came from the US or the UK where there is no welfare state, there is more poverty, which we also have in Norway but not to the extent that you would see, for example, in the US.
 However, young people are still struggling with other things here—it’s not a carefree existence.

-The big topic for young people now is mental health… they feel it’s a changing and unsafe world after Covid.

-><mark class="pk-highlight-long">The big topic for young people now is mental health… they feel it’s a changing and unsafe world after Covid.</mark>

 <span class="interviewee">T</span>
 When we are talking about it from a Norwegian context it’s important to be aware that there are very big differences inside Norway as well.
 For example, more rural areas have other challenges than our region.
 Our region is often talked about as a ‘rich’ region, and the youth clubs are definitely affected by that.
 We have a lot of resources.
 We have many grown-ups working in the youth clubs, but in rural areas there could be only one youth worker.
 That affects the youth club and the young people.
 The big topic for young people now is mental health.
 This is affected by many things.
 I think they feel it’s a changing and unsafe world after Covid.
 The environmental issue is one topic connected to that, and the war in Ukraine is affecting young people.
 The war in Palestine has definitely affected many young people.
 Not to mention Trump being elected president again.

+><mark class="gr-highlight-long">The big topic for young people now is mental health.
+This is affected by many things.
+I think they feel it’s a changing and unsafe world after Covid.</mark>

 <span class="interviewer">K</span>
 It is interesting, going back to Covid, which happened as we were running this project.
 Because of Covid, we had to pause the project.
 After Covid, it became harder to recruit young people for MC.
 For the last semester in the autumn of 2024, we didn’t fill up the group until a couple of days before.
 Is this something you’re seeing in general?